ZeroThreat Wins Cybersecurity Excellence Award for Web App Security - Read More

 XSS Continues to Dominate Vulnerability Reports

-Research from HackerOne revealed that Cross-Site Scripting (XSS) was the most commonly reported vulnerability in 2020, accounting for 23% of all submissions.
+Research from HackerOne revealed that Cross-Site Scripting (XSS) was the most commonly reported vulnerability, accounting for 23% of all submissions.

 • Other leading weaknesses included: